hrittijab/SkillLink/README.md

 - Video uploading options for skills

--AI integration to give users suggestions for learning new skills based on their current interests.
+- AI integration to give users suggestions for learning new skills based on their current interests.